Thoughts on Growth: My First Semester of College (2020)

 But, I am not finished.
 I am never finished.
 In fact, my growth is boundless, eternal.
 It will be challenging, but I remain faithful in knowing I am never the same, I never will be the same, but I still take a piece of my past self with me.

 My art is a constant stream of consciousness and a tangible reflection of my growth—an uninterrupted odyssey to me.
-Still muddled within my own explorations, I hope that my art can accomplish more than the expressions and struggles of growing, but the profound liberation that comes with it.
+Still muddled within my own explorations, I hope that my work can accomplish more than the expressions and struggles of growing, but the profound liberation (and beauty) that comes with it.